Softwire/LochNessBuilder/README.md

 # LochNessBuilder

 A C# Builder library to automate and commonise creation of objects for tests.
-You can define a basic builder that wires up default values, which all tests can then use as-is, or add further customisations for specific tests.
+You can define a basic builder that wires up default values, which all tests can then use as-is, or add further customisations on top of that basic builder for specific tests.

 Note that v3.0 has made a lot of superficial changes to the API.
 See below for details